Skin up. Ski down. Stay fit.

 What if the pass office is closed when I want to skin or hike up?

-While we’re not able to enforce passes outside of normal operating hours, we do ask that uphill travelers be informed of and abide by the policy as well as respect any posted closures.
-Please visit a ticket office during business hours to pick up a free pass, get a passcarrier if you need one, and sign a waiver acknowledging you’ve read the policy and agree to the terms.
+We do ask that uphill travelers be informed of and abide by the uphill policy as well as respect any posted closures.
+Please visit a ticket office during business hours to purchase an uphill pass or daily uphill ticket, get a passing carrier if you need one and sign a waiver acknowledging you’ve read the policy and agree to the terms.